getify/You-Dont-Know-JS/scope & closures/ch1.md

 We said that *Scope* is a set of rules for looking up variables by their identifier name.
 There's usually more than one *Scope* to consider, however.

 Just as a block or function is nested inside another block or function, scopes are nested inside other scopes.
-So, if a variable cannot be found in the immediate scope, *Engine* consults the next outer containing scope, continuning until found or until the outermost (aka, global) scope has been reached.
+So, if a variable cannot be found in the immediate scope, *Engine* consults the next outer containing scope, continuing until found or until the outermost (aka, global) scope has been reached.

 Consider: